sparkaidea/sparkaidea.github.io/README.md

-# Website for Sparkaidea Blogspot
+# Sparkaidea Blogspot

-# Steps to post blogs in sparkaidea/sparkaidea.github.io
+# Steps to post blogs here
 1. Select gh-pages branch in the repository.
 2. Navigate to sparkaidea.github.io/docs/_posts/ and add <filename>.md file in this location